Mail Envelope/Letter drawing

 • Not at all!
 We love building lasting relationships with our patients; that's one of the big reasons we enjoy Family Medicine so much.
 But the most important thing for patients everywhere is to have a good fit with their doctors.
 If you feel like that's not us, just let us know.
 There are no tricky long-term commitments.
 You can unsubscribe as a member at any time.

 • Don't worry, there are no shady deals, we promise.
 Our goal is to provide as much value to you as humanly possible.
-To that end, we've negotiated directly with the lab companies and other suppliers for exclusive pricing.
+To that end, we've negotiated directly with the lab companies and other suppliers for exclusive pricing for our members.
 When it comes to medical tests, we don't like anxiety and guesswork, either.

 • We get this a lot.
 There is no additional “office visit” charge for our appointments, and there never will be.
 We think things are simpler this way.
 (It’s kind of like a certain online video streaming service, where you only keep a membership, and are not charged for each time you watch a movie).
 Whether you’re sick or healthy, having a membership means no “cover charge” at the door.
 We’re happy to eliminate the hassles of health care, wherever we can.